In Sloyd, every model has assigned a material palette.

 Glass or smaller details

-On buildings, the slots are consistantly laid out like this:
+On buildings, the slots are consistently laid out like this:

 Walls